3 Sure Ways to Refuse Fear and Panic after You Hear the News

 It’s never only the symptom of a sickness or the arrival of a bill.
 But trepidation is the outcome of fact plus interpretation of what these might mean: death or bankruptcy, respectively.

 Of course, these are worst-case scenarios.
-But that’s how the human mind works.
+But as I explore in my book, Shut Up, Devil, that’s how the human mind works.
 It takes what it knows and then fills in the gaps with devastating assumptions.
 This all results in a doomsday vision far closer to fiction than the facts it’s based upon.
 Yet it all feels real and seems possible, thus the terror.

 How News Turns into Panic